Changelog

 Step 3: Set the Domain

 While containers start, add two A-records in your domain registrar for the domains that Shlink will use.
 In our case this would be one A-record with host “@” and the server IP for ‘shorturl.com’ and one A-record with host “shlink” and the server IP for ‘shlink.yourdomain.com’.
 Once the A-records are set up, use Nginx Proxy Manager to add new proxy hosts.
-One for “shorturl.com” on port 8989 and one for “shlink.yourdomain.com” on port 8087 (or whatever ports you specified).
-Use 172.17.0.1 or localhost as the forward IP for both.
-Alternatively, you can connect your Nginx Proxy Manager instance to the shlink Docker network and use the client names (shlink-GUI, shlink-backend) instead of localhost.
-In this case, use the mapped ports (8080).
+One for “shorturl.com” using the backend service name (‘shlink’) as the host and port 8080; and one for “shlink.yourdomain.com” with the web service name (‘shlink-web-client’) and port 8080.
 Since we are using https, be sure to get SSL certificates for both proxy hosts.

 Step 4: Shlink Server Setup